JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 This time we will ask a C function to write us a C string to a given buffer.
 The function is called `copy_string`.
 It takes a pointer to the location writing characters and the allowed buffer size.
 The function returns something to indicate if it has succeeded or failed.
-Let's assume `0` means it succeeded and the supplied buffer was big enough:
+Let's assume `0` means it succeeded, and the supplied buffer was big enough:

 <div class="sample" markdown="1" theme="idea" data-highlight-only="1" auto-indent="false">